 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This action & adventure, picture book is a hardcover edition was published by Simon & Schuster for Young Readers on April 1, 1997 and has 40 pages.
+This action & adventure, picture book is a hardcover edition that was published by Simon & Schuster for Young Readers on April 1, 1997 and has 40 pages.

 Explore it on Goodreads or Amazon.

 A standalone action adventure for readers four years of age and up with a young African-American paperboy with compassion.

 In 1997, The Adventures of Sparrowboy won the Boston Globe-Horn Book Award for Picture Book.